 Obtaining Books and Articles through InterLibrary Loan

 If none of the Widener libraries owns the book or article you need, you may request it through InterLibrary Loan.
 ILLiad is the InterLibrary Loan service used by Widener.
 Please note that you must first register for ILLiad before you can request materials through InterLibrary Loan.
-To register, click on the InterLibrary Loan link listed under the "Library Services" section on the Library's homepage at: http://law.widener.edu/LawLibrary.
+To register, click here for instructions on registering and creating interlibrary loan requests.

 Most photocopies will be delivered electronically.
 You will be notified via your Widener email account with a link to your article, which will be in pdf format.

 All InterLibrary Loans, except copied articles, must be returned to the Information Desk by the due date.